-A student who chooses to withdraw from a course more than five (5) days after signing an enrollment agreement will follow this refund schedule:
+A student who chooses to withdraw from a course more than five (5) business days after signing an enrollment agreement will follow this refund schedule:

-- 1. Before beginning one or more courses, meaning prior to the start of the first day of the course, the student is entitled to a refund of 100% of the tuition minus the Program Fee (\$150) and Nonrefundable Application Fee (\$50) - 2.
-After the commencement of one or more courses, the tuition refund, minus the Program Fee (\$150) and Nonrefundable Application Fee (\$50), amount shall be determined as follows: - a.
-7 weeks course refund schedule b.
-12 weeks course refund schedule
+Before beginning one or more courses, meaning prior to the start of the first day of the course, the student is entitled to a refund of 100% of the tuition minus the Program Fee (\$150) and Nonrefundable Application Fee (\$50)

+- 2. After the commencement of one or more courses, the tuition refund, minus the Program Fee (\$150) and Nonrefundable Application Fee (\$50), amount shall be determined as follows: - a.
+7 weeks course refund schedule